rust-lang/rust/src/doc/rustc/src/tests/index.md

 * Links the executable with [`libtest`], the test harness that is part of the standard library, which handles running the tests.
 * Synthesizes a [`main` function] which will process command-line arguments and run the tests.
-If the crate already has a `main` function, it will be replaced.
+This new `main` function will replace any existing `main` function as the entry point of the executable, though the existing `main` will still be compiled.
 * Enables the [`test` cfg option], which allows your code to use conditional compilation to detect if it is being built as a test.
 * Enables building of functions annotated with the [`test`][attribute-test]